 Garie Beach to Era Beach Coastal Walk

-The Garie Beach to Era Beach walk is a moderately challenging coastal trail in Royal National Park, navigating through beautiful scenery.
+The Garie Beach to Era Beach Walk is a moderately challenging walking trail in Royal National Park, offering beautiful coastal scenery throughout.

-The trail takes in four beaches with a couple of steep climbs leading to vantage points with incredible views of the national park’s coastline.
+The trail takes you past four beaches and includes a couple of steep climbs leading to vantage points with incredible views of the national park’s coastline.

 We enjoyed the Garie Beach to Era Beach trail so much that it has earned a spot on our list of most beautiful walking tracks in Royal National Park.